A Possible Solution for a Robust Resurgence

 Following is the text of a speech given Tuesday, Jan.
 10, by Jerome B York to the Society of Automotive Analysts regarding General Motors, the problems they face and ways to solve those problems.
 York is an advisor to investor Kirk Kerkorian.
 Kerkorian owns 7.8 percent of General Motors.

 Good afternoon to all of you, and thank you, Stephen (Polk), for that very nice introduction.
 Needless to say, it’s a real pleasure to be here with a bunch of other folks keenly interested in the auto industry.

-Well, I did that a couple of weeks ago, and actually in retrospect I have to say I was pretty much on the mark.
+Well, I did that a couple of weeks ago, and actually, in retrospect, I have to say I was pretty much on the mark.
 The principal topic at that time, of course, was Chrysler, and our efforts to get them to share more of their huge cash flow with the shareholders.
 And subsequently a month after that speech, we entered into an agreement with Chrysler in which they agreed to do just that.
-The dividend was increased a number of times, and between the time of that agreement and the merger with Daimler Benz, Chrysler had repurchased some 20% of it’s shares, which entirely accounted for the share price appreciation during that period.
+The dividend was increased the number of times, and between the time of that agreement and the merger with Daimler Benz, Chrysler had repurchased some 20% of its shares, which entirely accounted for the share price appreciation during that period.